PervasiveUrbanism/PervasiveUrbanism_24-25/Resources.md

 Check out the [YouTube channel of Jose Sanchez](https://www.youtube.com/channel/UC5dMacit2C5fYiS4lMNq3ow) for excellent, though slightly dated, tutorials.
 Also, explore this site for [random Rhino/Grasshopper tips and tricks](http://runxel.xyz/rhino-secrets/).

-### vvvv
-You can find many example files within the vvvv installation itself.
-A second great resource is the free course offered by the [Node Institute in Berlin](https://thenodeinstitute.org/courses/node20-vvvv-workshop-bundle/).
-Simply subscribe to access the course.

-You might also find some tutorials on YouTube, though the community is small but very supportive.
-You can ask questions in the forum or join the vvvv group on "Element."

-### Python
+## Python
 The internet is packed with Python learning resources.
-Here’s a small selection:
+The offer of LinkedIn Learning should be sufficient.
+That said, here is a curated selection of tried-and-tested recommendations:
 - *“Automate the Boring Stuff with Python”* is a beginner-friendly book available for purchase or free [online](https://automatetheboringstuff.com/#toc).
 - For quick reference, check out [W3Schools Python](https://www.w3schools.com/python/).

 ---
-## 4. Open-Source Data
+## 3. Open-Source Data

 ### Earth Vector Files
 [Natural Earth](https://www.naturalearthdata.com/) offers public domain map datasets at 1:10m, 1:50m, and 1:110m scales.